Notes on Theory of Distributed Systems: Leader election in rings

 \subsubsection{Performance}

-It's immediate from the correctness proof that the protocols terminates after exactly $n$ rounds.
+It's immediate from the correctness proof that the protocol elects a leader within at most $n$ time in the asynchronous model or exactly $n$ rounds in a synchronous model.

-To count message traffic, observe that each process sends at most $1$ message per round, for a total of $O(n^{2})$ messages.
-This is a tight bound since if the ids are in decreasing order $n, n-1, n-2, \dots{} 1$, then no messages get eaten until they hit $n$.
+To bound message traffic, observe that each process sends at most one copy of each of the $n$ process IDs, for a total of $O(n^{2})$ messages.
+This is a tight bound since if the IDs are in decreasing order $n, n-1, n-2, \dots{} 1$, then no messages get eaten until they hit $n$.

+There is a subtlety with the termination guarantee: at the moment the unique leader $p_{max}$ sets its leader bit, the other processes all have $\MaxId = \Id_{max}$, but they don't actually \emph{know} that they have the correct leader ID, since there is no information available locally at a non-leader process that allows it to detect that there can't be some larger ID out there that just hasn't reached it yet.
+As with all leader election algorithms, we can have the leader confirm its election with an additional broadcast protocol, which in this case raises the time complexity from $n$ to $2n$ (still $O(n)$) and adds an extra $n$ messages (still $O(n^2)$ in total).